ViiNeuS: Volumetric Initialization for Implicit Neural Surface reconstruction of urban scenes with limited image overlap: Method

-NeRF \cite{2020nerf} takes as input the 3D positions $x_i \in \mathbb{R}^3$ and the viewing direction $d \in \mathbb{R}^2$ of sampled points along each camera ray $r$ and predicts their corresponding densities $\sigma_i \in \mathbb{R}$ and colors $c_i \in \mathbb{R}^3$.
+\paragraph{NeRF's Implicit Volumetric Representation.} NeRF \cite{2020nerf} takes as input the 3D positions $x_i \in \mathbb{R}^3$ and the viewing direction $d \in \mathbb{R}^2$ of sampled points along each camera ray $r$ and predicts their corresponding densities $\sigma_i \in \mathbb{R}$ and colors $c_i \in \mathbb{R}^3$.
 This representation of the scene is approximated using a Multi-Layer Perceptron (MLP).
 Finally, volume rendering is used to alpha-composite the colors of the samples along each ray and render the final pixel color $\hat{C}(r) \in \mathbb{R}^3$:

 where $T_i = \prod_{j=1}^{i-1} (1- \alpha_j)$ is the accumulated transmittance along the ray and $\alpha_i \in \mathbb{R}$ a blending factor.
 This factor (referred to in the literature as the alpha-value) is used for alpha-composing, and is given by: